ant811/node-with-react-fullstack/README.md

 **Lessons Learned / Notes:**

-- In Production our Express server needs respond with all relevent assets (client bundle) as create-react-app layer does not exist in Production
+- In Production, our Express server needs to respond with all relevant assets (client bundle) as create-react-app layer does not exist in Production
 - `npm run build` builds optimized Production version of assets inside the client side of our project
-- Note that some of our routes are specifically handled in routes folder on server, and other routes are handled by react-router-dom on front-end
+- Note that some of our routes are specifically handled in routes folder on the server, and other routes are handled by react-router-dom on front-end
-- Express server needs to know when to pass along route request to assests (I.e., js bundle, html main file)
+- The Express server needs to know when to pass along route request to assets (I.e., js bundle, HTML main file)
   - BIG different between:
-    - Serving up main assets (index.html file, js bundle file on client), and
+    - Serving up main assets (index.html file, js bundle file on the client), and
     - react-router routes for page rendering
 - By convention, we don't commit our builds.
 Note that create-react-app's .gitignore file ignores build folder
   - Use Heroku to build client assets?